COMSATS University cries for funds

 The rector stressed the need for enhancing the Prime Minister’s Fee Reimbursement Scheme for underdeveloped areas.
 Committee members praised the progress of the university and assured support for extending the university’s outreach to Sindh and Balochistan as well as the public service initiatives of the university including its Adopt a Tree and Just say No to plastics campaigns.

+They further suggested that CUI Dual Degree Program was international recognition of the educational standard of Pakistani universities and needed to be revived.

-The committee appreciated the knowledge commercialization and entrepreneurial initiatives of CUI.
-MNA Sajid Mehdi while deliberating highlighted the need for providing opportunities to young scientists.
+The committee particularly appreciated the knowledge commercialization and entrepreneurial initiatives of CUI.
+MNA Sajid Mehdi while deliberating highlighted the need for providing opportunities to young scientists, returning with advanced degrees from abroad.

+Dr. Samina Matloob highlighted the need for remote campuses in far-flung areas in order to raise women literacy in the country.

+The committee also deliberated on other agenda items and concluded the meeting upon a visit to various campus facilities and tour of the Junaid Zaidi Library.

 Islamabad: The COMSATS University Islamabad has complained about the funds' shortage and said the unavailability of the adequate money has stunted its growth.